 Conservation and Crop Insurance Research Pilot

-Our Conservation and Crop Insurance Research Pilot analyzes USDA and third-party datasets to understand how current and historic cover crop and/or no-till practices affected planting and yield in the 2019 season.
+Our Conservation and Crop Insurance Research Pilot analyzed USDA and third-party datasets to show how use of cover crops and/or no-till practices reduced the likelihood that farmers made a prevented planting claim in 2019.

 Recent Research and Recommendations